-We love Benjamin Moore's Vapor Trails because it's a cool grayish-green paint that looks almost white in high natural light areas.
-When painted next to a natural wood trim, the soft green undertones really shine through.
-It's a great choice for a bedroom or an office that could use a little pop of color without overwhelming.
+We love Benjamin Moore's Vapor Trails (1556) because it's a cool grayish-green paint that looks almost white in rooms where natural light is abundant.
+When painted next to natural wood trim, the soft green undertones shine through.
+It's a perfect choice for a bedroom or an office that could use a little pop of color that isn't overwhelming.

 04 of 10

-Behr's Snow Fall is a lovely white shade that is perfect for lightening up any home and works well with even the darkest of wood trim.
-It doesn't have any harsh cool or warm undertones, and because it lacks any yellow, it's perfect for toning down a yellowy wood trim.
+Behr's Snow Fall (W-F-600) is a lovely neutral white shade that is perfect for lightening up any home and works well with dark gray trim to the darkest brown wood trim.
+It doesn't have harsh cool or warm undertones, and because it lacks any yellow, it's perfect for toning down a yellowish wood trim.
 We love this white for a bedroom because it's soothing and not stark.Continue to 5 of 10 below.

 05 of 10

-If you have a lot of warmth in your natural wood trim and want to tone down any orange hues, you'll love Benjamin Moore's Chantilly Lace (OC-65).
-This crisp, clean, and cool white paint has soft blue undertones and adds a lot of visual interest with high contrast against dark wood trim.
+If you have a lot of warmth in your natural wood trim and want to tone down any of the orange hues, you'll love Benjamin Moore's Chantilly Lace (OC-65).
+This crisp, clean, and cool white paint has soft blue undertones and adds a lot of visual interest and high contrast against dark wood trim.

 06 of 10

-If you want to play up the warmth in your wood trim, go for a warm hue that brings out the reds and oranges in the wood.
-We love Valspar's Du Jour because it's a creamy off-white with soft orange undertones that pairs beautifully with a variety of wood finishes.
+If you want to play up the warmth in your wood trim, go for a warm paint color that brings out the reds and oranges in the wood.
+We love Valspar's Du Jour (7002-6) because it's a creamy off-white with soft orange undertones that pairs beautifully with a variety of wood finishes.

 07 of 10

-A neutral green is a lovely choice for a home with wood trim because it feels earthy and woodsy, and really plays up the organic wood.
-The Spruce Best Home's Quiet Green is a muted, soft green that works best with lighter or medium natural wood trim.
+A neutral green is a lovely choice for a home with wood trim because it feels earthy and woodsy, and plays up the look of organic wood.
+The Spruce Best Home's Quiet Green (SPR-09) is a muted, soft green that works best with lighter or medium natural wood trim.
 Use this darker green for an accent wall when your room has dark trim.

 08 of 10

-While many of the best colors to pair with wood trim are whites or neutrals, that doesn't mean you can't add in a color too.
-Benjamin Moore's Iceberg is a crisp light blue that adds a punch of color to your living space or hallways without darkening the space.
+While many of the best colors to pair with medium to dark wood trim are whites or neutrals, that doesn't mean you can't add in a color, too.
+Benjamin Moore's Iceberg (2122-50) is a crisp light blue that adds a punch of color to your living space or hallways without darkening the space.
 This is another color that works beautifully with white should you ever want to lighten your trim.Continue to 9 of 10 below.

 09 of 10